Dragon Quest Monsters: Joker: Plot

-The Hero, is a young boy who wishes to join the upcoming Monster Scouting Tournament taking place in the Green Bays island cluster.
+The Hero, is a young boy, named Joker, who wishes to join the upcoming Monster Scouting Tournament taking place in the Green Bays island cluster.
 Having been imprisoned for attempting to join without permission, Joker meets with Warden Trump, his father and leader of CELL, a secretive monster research organization.
 Trump gives Joker permission to join the tournament, but only to spy on the proceedings.
 After choosing his first monster, the Hero heads for Domus Isle.

 after being told that the opening ceremony has been postponed, the Hero heads for Infant Isle to take the Scout's Pledge.
 After reaching the peak of the mountain, Joker witnesses a female scout attempting to scout a canine monster.
 The monster, who, unlike other monsters, can speak the human tongue, derides her attempt to tame him and escapes.
 The girl introduces herself as Solitaire.

 After taking the Scout's Pledge and attending the opening ceremony, presided by Dr. Snap, the head of the Monster Scouting Organization, the Hero heads for Xeroph Isle, the desert island.
 After falling through quicksand into a cave, the Hero witnesses the monster that Solitaire tried to tame falling unconscious after being attacked by an orc.
 The Hero defeats the orc and takes the wolf to the island scoutpost to be healed, but the staff are unable to do anything due to never seeing him before.
 Strangely, Dr. Snap appears and heals the creature.
 Joker overhears Dr. Snap talking to the wolfpup about the Incarnus, a legendary creature that once saved Green Bays from destruction.
 After Dr. Snap leaves, the creature asks the Hero if he would accompany him to a shrine on the island, which he had been attempting to enter when Joker found him.
 The Hero agrees and the beast, Wulfspade, joins him.